ashvinjain/Carrer-Candid/README.md

  Full Stack MERN Application - from start to finish.

- The App is called "Memories" and it is a simple social media app that allows users to post interesting events that happened in their lives. with real app features like user authentication and social login using Google accounts.
+ The App is called "Career Candid" and it is a simple social media app that allows users to post interesting events that happened in their lives. with real app features like user authentication and social login using Google accounts.